Patient Recruitment to GAinS (now closed)

 Sepsis endotypes from transcriptomics

-We have also demonstrated that these disease endotypes may be resolved using a small gene set.
+We also demonstrated that these disease endotypes may be resolved using a small gene set.
 These findings, which are supported by comparable results in other studies (e.g. MARS), highlight an opportunity for patient stratification and a precision medicine approach to the management of sepsis.

 Differential treatment responses